enkidevs/curriculum/Android/Fundamentals/drawables/create-bitmap-drawables.md

 Android allows you to use the Bitmap class for working with bitmaps.
 A `bitmap` is a representation of a bitmap image.
 Android supports bitmap files in three formats which are: .png, .jpg, and .gif.
 Android allows you to convert a drawable image into a bitmap and display it in an ImageView with java code.
 In order to convert a drawable image to a bitmap in android, android.graphics.Bitmap and android.graphics.BitmapFactory are used in the java code.

-Below are the steps on how to create and show bitmap image to drawable inside an ImageView on button click.
+This example teaches you to convert a drawable image to bitmap and display it in ImageView with simple java code.

 **Steps**
 Step 1: Upload an image inside the drawable folder.